docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

     --label com.df.distribute=true \
     --label com.df.servicePath=/something \
     --label com.df.port=8080 \
-    --label com.df.reqPathSearch='/something/' \
-    --label com.df.reqPathReplace='/demo/' \
+    --label com.df.reqPathSearchReplace='/something/,/demo/' \
     --replicas 3 \
     vfarcic/go-demo
 ```

-Please notice that, this time, the `servicePath` is `/something`.
-The `reqPathSearch` specifies the regular expression that will be used to search for part of the address and the `reqPathReplace` will replace it.
+The `reqPathSearchReplace` specifies the regular expression that will be used to search for part of the address and replace it.
 In this case, `/something/` will be replaced with `/demo/`.
 The proxy uses the *regsub* function within the *http-request set-path* directive to apply a regex-based substitution which operates as the well-known *sed* utility with `"s/<regex>/<subst>/"`.
 For more information, please consult [Configuration: 4.2 http-request](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#4.2-http-request) and [Configuration: 7.3.1 regsub](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#7.3.1-regsub).

 Please wait a few moments until the `go-demo` service is running.
 You can see the status of the service by executing `docker service ps go-demo`.